ibm-cloud-docs/vpc/vsi_is_provisioning_scripts.md

 ### Configuring a single disk instance storage by using cloud-config script
 {: #configure-instance-storage-cloud-config}

-Instance storage is a Beta feature of VPC where you can request virtual server instances with fast, local storage attached.
+Instance storage is a feature of VPC where you can request virtual server instances with fast, local storage attached.
 For more information about instance storage, refer to [About instance storage](/docs/vpc?topic=vpc-instance-storage).

 By default, when you provision a virtual server instance with instance storage and then log in to that server for the first time, the instance storage disks are not configured.
 They show up as block devices (for example `/dev/vdb`), and need the following done before you can use them with a file system: